microsoftgraph/microsoft-graph-docs-contrib/concepts/custom-connector-sdk-contracts-connectorcrawler.md

 #### CrawlCheckpoint

 Identifies the item that was crawled last.
-It will be saved by the platform and the checkpoint from last successful item batch will be used for resuming crawl if there is a failure or crash.
+It will be saved by the platform and the checkpoint from last successful item batch will be used for resuming crawl if there's a failure or crash.
 The platform will send the checkpoint in the **GetCrawlStream** API.

 |Property |Type |Description |
 |:----------|:-------------|:----------|